coinlegit/raw-tx-tool-private/test_mandatory-script-verify-flag-failed.md

 <pre>
-when sign tx use bitcoin-abc daemon with incorrect redeem_amount, the bitcoin-cli show 「16: mandatory-script-verify-flag-failed (Signature must be zero for failed CHECK(MULTI)SIG operation)」, means signature is wrong, because bitcoin-abc signrawtransaction need correc amount field. you can produce from below code.
+when sign tx use bitcoin-abc daemon with incorrect redeem_amount, the bitcoin-cli show 「16: mandatory-script-verify-flag-failed (Signature must be zero for failed CHECK(MULTI)SIG operation)」, means signature is wrong, because bitcoin-abc signrawtransaction need correct amount field. you can produce from below code.
 </pre>